 Because the State's Complaint included a claim that the State owned the riverbeds in the Great Falls Reach, on October 16, 2017, we and Talen renewed our earlier-filed motions seeking to dismiss the portion of the State's Complaint concerning the Great Falls Reach in light of the United States Supreme Court's decision.
 On August 1, 2018, the Federal District Court granted the motions to dismiss the State's Complaint as it pertains to approximately 8.2 miles of riverbed from "the head of the Black Eagle Falls to the foot of the Great Falls."
 In particular, the dismissal pertained to the Black Eagle Dam, Rainbow Dam and reservoir, Cochrane Dam and reservoir, and Ryan Dam and reservoir.
 While the dismissal of these four facilities may be subject to appeal, that appeal would not likely occur until after judgment in the case.
 On February 12, 2019, the Federal District Court granted our motion to join the United States as a defendant to the litigation.
 As a result, on October 31, 2019, the State filed and served an Amended Complaint including the United States as a defendant and removing claims of ownership for the hydroelectric facilities on the Great Falls Reach, except for the Morony and the Black Eagle Developments.
 We and Talen filed answers to the Amended Complaint on December 13, 2019, and the United States answered on February 5, 2020.
-The Federal District Court has scheduled trial for September 27, 2021, on the issue of navigability.
-By agreement of the parties, if the Federal District Court finds any segments navigable, the court will determine damages in a separate trial.
-The parties are engaged in discovery and the State has served its expert reports.
-We, along with the other Defendants, are scheduled to serve our expert reports in February 2021, after depositions of several of Plaintiff's experts.
+A bench trial before the Federal District Court commenced January 4, 2022 and concluded on January 18, 2022.
+This bench trial addressed the issue of navigability of the segments at issue.
+The parties must submit amended findings of fact and conclusions of law, along with post-trial briefing, by April 29, 2022.
+A decision on navigability is expected following such submissions.
+Damages were bifurcated by agreement and will be tried separately, should the Federal District Court find any segments navigable.